mistralk/rae-lightning/README.md

 # Recurrent Denoising Autoencoder - PyTorch Lightning

 A PyTorch Lightning implementation of [Interactive Reconstruction of Monte Carlo Image Sequences using a Recurrent Denoising Autoencoder](https://research.nvidia.com/publication/interactive-reconstruction-monte-carlo-image-sequences-using-recurrent-denoising)(2017), for study purposes.
 This repository is not official implementation.
-Also, some features in the original paper have not implemented.
+Also, some features in the original paper have not implemented (e.g., albedo demodulation).

+My code was tested only for offline path traced images, while the paper aims to denoise at real-time rate.

 ## Prerequisites